jackocnr/intl-tel-input/README.md

 ## Recommended Usage
-We highly recommend you load the included utils.js using the `utilsScript` option.
+We highly recommend you (lazy) load the included utils.js using the `utilsScript` option.
 Then the plugin is built to always deal with numbers in the full international format (e.g. "+17024181234") and convert them accordingly - even when `nationalMode` or `separateDialCode` is enabled.
-I recommend you get, store, and set numbers exclusively in this format for simplicity - then you don't have to deal with handling the country code separately, as full international numbers include the country code information.
+We recommend you get, store, and set numbers exclusively in this format for simplicity - then you don't have to deal with handling the country code separately, as full international numbers include the country code information.

 You can always get the full international number (including country code) using `getNumber`, then you only have to store that one string in your database (you don't have to store the country separately), and then the next time you initialise the plugin with that number it will automatically set the country and format it according to the options you specify (e.g. if you enable `nationalMode` it will automatically remove the international dial code for you).

-## Options
+## Initialisation Options
+When you initialise the plugin, the first argument is the input element, and the second is an object containing any initialisation options you want, which are detailed below.
 Note: any options that take country codes should be [ISO 3166-1 alpha-2](http://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) codes

 **allowDropdown**
 Type: `Boolean` Default: `true`